XIAOJIA68/Xiaojia-He/README.md

 Move from python to mysql database: https://medium.com/@omarmoh.said/python-to-mysql-aws-cbc8aa38ef15 Roles:

+# Step2: Clearn the data and merge the two csv together
+Merge the data through an inner join

+full = pd.merge(df1,df2,on=['State','Year'])

+# Step3: create the staging schema:

 # Virtual environment preperation for lambda
 You can prepare the virtual environment libraries through one of two ways